Day 1 – Arrival in Addis Ababa

-Virtually no area of the body is left out, and nakedness is a standard and acceptable part of daily life for the Surma, who regard Westerners concept of clothing with fascination!
+Virtually no area of the body is left out, and nakedness is a standard and acceptable part of daily life for the Surma, who regard Westerners’ concept of clothing with fascination!

 Possibly more famously, Suri women, like Mursi women, wear lip plates.
-In her early twenties, an unmarried woman’s lower lip will be pierced and then progressively stretched over the period of a year.
+In her early twenties, an unmarried woman’s lower lip will be pierced and then progressively stretched over a period of a year.
 A clay disc, which has its edge indented like a pulley wheel, is squeezed into the hole in the lip.
 As the lip stretches, a succession of ever-larger discs is forced in until the lip, now a loop is so long it can sometimes be pulled right over the owner’s head!
-The size of the lip plate determines the bride price with a large one bringing in fifty head of cattle.
+The size of the lip plate determines the bride price with a large one bringing in fifty heads of cattle.
 Suri women make the lip plates from clay, colouring them with ochre and charcoal and baking them in a fire.

 Day 7 -Kibish area (Surma Tribe)